 The cool part of sharing your knowledge is that often others pop up and improve what you shared.
 Time ago Quentin linked me his tool to manage Plasma Activities from command line.
-It’s written in Python, so it’s named Pytivity and you can get it from GitHub.
+It’s a tool written in Python, so it’s named Pytivity and you can get it from GitHub.

 With Pytivity you can create, edit, delete, start, stop and activate Activities.
 But the true power of this tool relies on a feature of Activities that is still not exposed in the graphical user interface: placing scripts and *.desktop launchers in some particular hidden folders you will be able to define which apps or scripts will be executed when you start, stop, activate or deactivate an Activity.

 Pytivity simply exposes it as command line interface, the syntax to create an Activity and set Dolphin to open when you activate the Activity is the following:

 My main use case is to start/stop software and restart them if needed when I come back to the activity, like a browser, mail client or a project in pycharm.
 I also use it to open tabs in Yakuake and execute some shell commands (ssh, change directory, activate python env, …).

 Quentin Dawans, developer of Pytivity

 The use cases are not limited to starting apps, you could use it to start/stop services.
 If like me you use Docker you will appreciate how setting an Activity to start/stop Docker is easy:

 pytivity create --started "systemctl start docker" --stopped "systemctl stop docker" ActivityName